Code of Ethics

 Refereeing is carried out according to the double-blind peer review procedure.
 The refereeing is carried out by anonymous experts (the evaluators and referees), whose findings are formalised in a particular form that will be kept in the Observatory's archive.

 Following the refereeing, through electronic communication by the Editorial Secretary, the Author receives the form containing the anonymous opinion rendered by the evaluator.
-If the evaluator favours publication without changes, the contribution is started for publication.
+If the assessor favours publication without changes, the contribution is started for publication.
 If the evaluator favours publication subject to changes, the comments thus made shall be forwarded to the Author.
-If the Author decides to comply, he shall send the contribution back to the Editorial Board, which may decide whether to forward it again to the assessor or proceed directly to publication.
+If the Author decides to comply, he shall send the contribution back to the Editorial Board, which may determine whether to forward it again to the assessor or proceed directly to publication.
 If the final assessment is positive, the contribution is started for publication; if not, the Editorial Board will consider whether to reject the contribution or proceed to a further revision stage.
 If the evaluator expresses a contrary opinion, the contribution is not published.

 If a member of the Editorial Board is an author or co-author of a contribution proposed for publication, the procedures set out in the standard template are followed.